AI Cost Curves: When API Pricing Becomes Your Biggest Infrastructure Decision

 But the cost scales linearly.
 Double your queries, double your bill.
 There’s no economy of scale, no volume discount that matters when you’re processing 100,000+ queries per day.

-At 1,000 queries per day with a frontier model, you’re spending roughly $3K-10K per month.
+At 1,000 queries per day, that’s $480 a month.
 Manageable.
-At 100,000 queries per day, that’s $300K-1M per month.
+At 100,000 queries per day, it’s $48,000 a month for the same query.
 At that point, you’re not paying for AI.
 You’re paying rent on someone else’s GPUs.

 The analogy I use: API pricing is like taking a taxi.
 Cheap for short trips.
 Ruinous for a daily commute.